Close

 Feminist Society - A feminist issues advocacy group

 The Feminist Society is a Student Equality Group that was set up to discuss and raise awareness of challenges faced by individuals in society due to gender inequality.
 The Society meets weekly and provides an open and safe forum for students to share their experiences, thoughts and opinions, and work together to raise awareness of gender inequality.
 Some topics we have covered in our meetings so far include representation of women in TV and film, perceptions of periods and period advertising, career inequality and street harassment.
-For the next two terms, the Feminist Society are taking on a project to develop period education resources to be used within the school’s pastoral offering.
 The group will also be working with the Senior Leadership Team to ensure that the school’s period support is meeting the needs of all students.

 Any student with an idea for a new Student Equality Team,